 Globally, there are concerns bacteria are increasingly developing antibiotic resistance both in humans and animals.
 While it is thought resistance mostly happens due to the overuse of antibiotics in human medicine, there is some concern it could happen due to the use of antibiotics in food-producing animals.

 Testing for antibiotics in food

 State and territory agriculture departments control and monitor the use of antibiotic products in animals.
 Antibiotic residues in imported food, such as seafood and honey, are also tested at the border by the Department of Agriculture and Water Resources.
 Results of these tests are available on the department's website in monthly failing food reports and summaries of inspection data are provided in six monthly reports.

 The Department of Agriculture and Water Resources also conducts the National Residue Survey to monitor residues of antibiotics in food and checks maximum residue limit (MRL) compliance against the Australian Pesticides and Veterinary Medicines Authority (APVMA) standard.
 The 2015‒16 survey sampled over 9000 meat, egg, honey and aquatic species finding compliance rates of over 99 per cent.

 Do antibiotic residues in food pose a risk to our health?

-Before an antibiotic can be legally used, the Australian Pesticides and Veterinary Medicines Authority (APVMA) must be satisfied that it will not result in residues that would be an undue risk to the safety of people.
+Before an antibiotic can be legally used, the Australian Pesticides and Veterinary Medicines Authority (APVMA) must be satisfied that its use will not result in residues that would be a risk to the safety of people.

 Industry and veterinary programs are in place to support the correct use of antibiotics in animal production.

-FSANZ also ensures potential residues in treated food do not represent an unacceptable risk to public health and safety.
-In assessing this risk, FSANZ conducts dietary exposure assessments in accordance with internationally accepted practices and procedures.
+FSANZ also ensures potential residues in treated food do not represent a risk to public health and safety through dietary exposure assessments in accordance with internationally accepted practices and procedures.